yellow-footed-honeyguide/yellow-footed-honeyguide/README.md

 ## About
-Command Line Craftsman | Unix Utility Creator
+Command Line Craftsman | Unix Utility Developer

-I specialize in developing Unix command line utilities tailored for power users who, like me, spend significant time in terminal environments.
-My tools are designed to enhance productivity and streamline workflows for those who live by the command line.

-Featured Repository: great_commands

-This repository is a curated collection of advanced configurations and powerful command line tools:
+Crafting powerful tools for terminal enthusiasts and power users.

+🛠️ Utilities:

+- uc: Intuitive Unix command-line calculator
+- nooks: Swift directory navigation and bookmarking system
+- mdflash: Real-time Markdown preview in your terminal
+- unpak: Universal archive extraction utility
+- great-commands: Curated collection of productivity-boosting CLI tools

+🔧 Collections of useful CLI commands and configs:
+  • Handpicked suite of cutting-edge CLI utilities
+  • Arsenal of lesser-known, high-impact terminal commands
+  • Advanced git commands
-- Enhanced .gitconfig with advanced Git commands
+  • Advanced .gitconfig with potent Git aliases
+  • Supercharged .zshrc for ultimate shell efficiency
-- Optimized .vimrc for efficient text editing
+  • Optimized .vimrc for turbocharged text editing
-- Feature-rich .zshrc for a supercharged shell experience
-- Handpicked list of cutting-edge command line utilities
-- Compilation of lesser-known yet highly effective terminal commands

-My work aims to empower developers and system administrators with robust, efficient, and innovative command line solutions.
+💡 Mission: Empowering developers and sysadmins with robust, efficient, and innovative command-line solutions that maximize productivity and streamline complex workflows.

+Join me in pushing the boundaries of what's possible in the terminal.